 And then also, this project provided improved traffic flow for all of the users.
-And one thing we want to point out here, so this is a photo looking at the Northrop Grumman south property access.
-And so, basically the point of -- here is they have a couple of peak-hour traffic times in the morning and then even more so in the afternoon.
+And one thing we want to point out here, so this is a photo

-5 So compared to other spots along U.S. 1 where 6 you've got similar, you know, tough situations 7 turning out, you've got even more traffic at one time in this location.
-So it gets even a little 8 less ideal, less safe, and the cars can back up and 9 make that worse.
-So, this new -- new intersection, 10 we would move all this traffic to our new 11 12 signalized intersection, which would be a big 13 improvement.
+So compared to other spots along U.S. 1 where you've got similar, you know, tough situations turning out, you've got even more traffic at one time in this location.
+So it gets even a little less ideal, less safe, and the cars can back up and make that worse.
+So, this new -- new intersection, we would move all this traffic to our new signalized intersection, which would be a big improvement.

 And then, also you have a similar-type issue when you have commercial service.
 When planes arrive, everyone's leaving at the same time, you have a similar, somewhat unsafe situation.
 I mean, you can see out here, too, just point out that there's -- you know, the cars are trying to -- are getting out here in the middle and there's traffic going both ways.
-So signalization -- want to point out, this is not included in this project as far as a big increase in parking, but this paves the way for future parking improvements on the northwest side of -- well, just northwest of where the terminal building and where there's existing parking now for commercial service and for
+So signalization -- want to point out, this is not included in this project as far as a big increase in parking, but this paves the way for future parking improvements on the northwest side of -- well, just northwest of where the terminal building and where there's existing parking now for commercial service and for Grumman.
+That's a spot that could be improved in the future, and this project lends -- lends itself to doing that in the future if the demand is there.